Bug Camp - Summer 2025

 Camp counselors are trained and accredited by the 4-H Youth Development program and the staff to camper ratio will be approximately 1:7.

-The camp is non-residential and will be held daily from 8:30am – 4:00pm on the UMD College Park campus with after care available from 4:00-5:00pm.
+The camp is non-residential and will be held daily from 9:00am – 3:00pm on the UMD College Park campus with after care available from 3:00-4:30pm at additional cost.

-There are three one-week sessions of Bug Camp.
+There are two one-week sessions of Bug Camp.
 The sessions are identical in content.

 Camp counselors are trained and accredited by the 4-H Youth Development program and the staff to camper ratio will be approximately 1:7.